alexpolonsky/doswah.com/_posts/2014-08-24-big-red-button.md

 	<figcaption>Doctor Who</figcaption>
 </figure>

-The processes is pretty straight-forward.
+The process is pretty straight-forward.
 There are many USB functions you could set up such as mouse movement or triggering keyboard keys.
 So the possibilites are endless!
 I'll post a circuit schematic and video soon.